mauricechiodo/eim-case-studies/course/finance/quantitative-easing/modelling/technical-appendix/index.md

 # Footnotes

 $\F{1}$ The government continued to buy smaller amounts of assets, $30 a month, from August 2010 to keep nominal holdings constant.

+$\F{2}$ Since $\exists$ information on the variables presented this method is appropriate.
+The Bayesian method takes existing ideas about something's distribution and transforms it into the posterior distribution.

 ---